nguyenducnhaty/Learn_ML_in_6_Months/README.md

-In this repository you will find the solution to all the quizzes, code and also my short notes for all the courses.

-You should roughly plan to spend around:
-- 2hrs everyday from Monday to Friday for Data Science
-- 2hrs everyday from Monday to Friday for C and C++
-- 2hrs everyday from Monday to Saturday for Machine Learning
-- 1hr everyday from Monday to Saturday for Software Engineering
-- 1hr everyday from Monday to Saturday for Big Data
-- On Saturdays you can spend up-to 4 hours studying for the IBM AI Professional Certificate

 Following is the list of courses we will be taking.
 The first 3 months you will focus on the courses under Phase 1 and the next 3 months, you should focus on the courses in Phase 2.
 In between to reinforce some concepts and refresh some fundamentals, we will also go through other video lectures online and I will provide links to it on my course notes README.
 Also, after finishing every month, we should take a week to review everything we studied.

 <h2>Phase 1:</h2>